gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Do_Multiturn_Dialog.md

 ```
 {% endraw %}

-When the user provides required quantity, the Clova platform adds the quantity, include the `sessionAttributes` object in the `session.sessionAttributes` field and send a [request message](/CEK/References/Custom_Extension_Message_Format.md#RequestMessage) again.
+When the user provides required quantity, the Clova platform adds the quantity data, includes the `sessionAttributes` object in the `session.sessionAttributes` field and sends a [request message](/CEK/References/CEK_API.md#CustomExtRequestMessage) again.
 This subsequent message has the same `session.sessionId` as the previous message and your custom extension can now perform next actions.

 {% raw %}
 ```json